Arc Publishing rebrands as Arc XP | reflecting focus on delivering exceptional digital experiences for customers across industries

+Arc Publishing rebrands as Arc XP, reflecting focus on delivering exceptional digital experiences for customers across industries (Di martedì 6 aprile 2021) WASHINGTON, April 5, 2021 /PRNewswire/

+Arc Publishing, which powers more than 1,500 sites that reach 1.5 billion unique users, today announces it has become?Arc XP, reflecting Arc's evolution into a modern digital experience platform (DXP) that provides an end-to-end solution for media and entertainment organizations and enterprise businesses across industries.
+"Arc's expertise is rooted in its success helping some of the world's largest media organizations solve their toughest content and user experience challenges.
+With that foundation, we've expanded and scaled the platform to support the full range of digital needs for businesses in a variety of sectors, and the Arc XP brand reinforces that mission," said Scot Gillespie, CTO and GM of Arc XP.
+"We are tremendously excited about ...Leggi su liberoquotidiano

-Arc Publishing rebrands as Arc XP, reflecting focus on delivering exceptional digital experiences for customers across industries (Di lunedì 5 aprile 2021) WASHINGTON, April 5, 2021 /PRNewswire/ - - Arc Publishing, which powers more than 1,500 sites that reach 1.5 billion unique users, today announces it has become Arc XP , reflecting Arc's evolution into a modern digital experience platform (DXP) that provides an end - to - end solution for media and entertainment organizations and ...Leggi su adnkronos
+Arc Publishing, which powers more than 1,500 sites that reach 1.5 billion unique users, today announces it has become?Arc XP, reflecting Arc's evolution into a modern digital experience platform (DXP) that provides an end-to-end solution for media and entertainment organizations and enterprise businesses across industries.
+"Arc's expertise is rooted in its success helping some of the world's largest media organizations solve their toughest content and user experience challenges.
+With that foundation, we've expanded and scaled the platform to support the full range of digital needs for businesses in a variety of sectors, and the Arc XP brand reinforces that mission," said Scot Gillespie, CTO and GM of Arc XP.
+"We are tremendously excited about ...Leggi su liberoquotidiano

 Advertising